Ductwork Replacement Cost

 Having new or replacement ducts and vents is a big project and can be a big investment so it is to your benefit to have it done right from the start.
 Not only will a new or updated duct system benefit your home’s value, a new system can also save you money on your energy bills.
 With proper care and maintenance of professionally installed ducts, the efficiency of your home’s heating and cooling system increases significantly.

 Installing Ductwork as a DIY Project

-If you’re thinking about installing the ductwork as a DIY project, keep in mind it is a large and involved project.
-For installation in areas that are easily accessible such as a new room addition, a basement or even a crawl space, it will be a littler easier because you’ll have increased access to the area where the ductwork is being installed.
+If you are thinking about installing the ductwork as a DIY project, keep in mind it is a large and involved project.
+For installation in areas that are easily accessible such as a new room addition, a basement or even a crawl space, it will be a littler easier because you will have increased access to the area where the ductwork is being installed.

-Whether it’s new ductwork or replacement ductwork, the material is installed in a network system meaning ducts will need to run throughout the ceiling and a vent will need to be installed in each room for complete heating and cooling circulation.
+Whether it is new or replacement ductwork, the material is installed in a network system meaning ducts will need to run throughout the ceiling and a vent will need to be installed in each room for complete heating and cooling circulation.